 “No. Now we commence Phase 2.”
 Yahweh replied.

 We have been going through the shape of each building in the city and constantly find dissatisfaction in their design.
 We try to put meaning in the concrete walls and spaces as we write songs and poetry that no one would read.
 We look for signs through words and little events, wanting definitions; of love that have never really been requited.
 We climb mountain tops, swim streams, and look into the eyes of strangers for reflection only to find gaping spaces and rising walls.
-Tomorrow, fire shall fall from the skies and as God contrives His pity, we will weep for things that we have already lost a long time ago.
-And then maybe, we can finally think of the line that would finish our literature.
+Tomorrow, fire shall fall from the skies.
+As God contrives His pity, we will weep for things that we have already lost long ago.
+And then maybe we can finally think of the line that would finish our literature.